elixir-ecto/ecto/guides/howtos/Multi tenancy with query prefixes.md

 end
 ```

 Now running `MyApp.Repo.all MyApp.Mapping` will by default run on the "main" prefix, regardless of the value configured for the connection on the `:after_connect` callback.
-Similar will happen to `insert`, `update`, and similar operations, the `@schema_prefix` is used unless the `:prefix` is explicitly changed via `Ecto.put_meta/2` or by passing the `:prefix` option to the repository operation.
+However, we may want to override the schema prefix too and Ecto gives us the opportunity to do so, let's see how.

 ## Per-query and per-struct prefixes